 Step7.
 Select the destination location to store your backup.
 You can store the backup image to the USB drive.
 Click Start Backup.

-Backup hard drive without booting Windows with AOMEI Backupper Standard is pretty helpful, especially when your operating system fails you.
+AOMEI Backupper Standard is pretty helpful to backup hard drive without booting Windows, especially when your operating system fails you.
 Actually, you can create a bootable USB and lay it aside.
 Use it when necessary.
 Then every time when you want to backup hard drive without OS, the last three steps are all left to do.

 AOMEI Backupper Standard has many other features as you can see from the screenshot, like disk clone, transfer C drive to SSD, system backup, incremental & differential backup, schedule backup, file sync, etc. AOMEI Backupper Server is dedicated backup solution for Windows Server users.
 If you want to backup hard drive without booting OS in Windows Server, check this out.
 Besides, this edition brings you command line backup option so that you can perform unattended tasks.